hhive/MyJava/README.md

-This project is used to record my learning process of Python
+This project is used to record my learning process of Java